rundeck/rundeck/docs/en/plugins-user-guide/script-plugins.md

 OR, you could specify a default to apply to all nodes within the project.properties file located at `$RDECK_BASE/projects/NAME/etc/project.properties`.

-    script-copy.default.command=/bin/copyremote -host ${node.hostname} -user ${node.username} -- ${file-copy.file} ${node.destdir}
+    script-copy.default.command=/bin/copyremote -host ${node.hostname} -user ${node.username} -- ${file-copy.file} ${file-copy.destination}

 Similarly for the `$RDECK_BASE/etc/framework.properties` file to apply to all projects.

 #### Defining the script-copy filepath

+This property is used when copying a *script file* to the remote node, as the location that temporary script files should be placed.
+When copying any other type of file (such as using the Copy File Workflow Node Step Plugin), the destination will be provided and the script-copy filepath is not used.

-The value of this property or attribute should be the complete filepath on the target node where the copied file is placed.
-This is to tell the FileCopier service where the remote file exists after your script copies it over, so that it can later be executed.
+The value of this property or attribute should be the complete filepath on the target node where copied script files are to be placed.

 You can do this in *two* ways, either as a configuration property as described here, or via output from your script, as described under [Requirements of script-copy command](plugins.html#requirements-of-script-copy-command).